 Each year, more than 17,000 Americans become infected.
 The CDC reports that 15,000 of people die from hepatitis C-related liver disease annually, surpassing the death rate from HIV.

 Hepatitis C has been aptly called the silent epidemic.
 A person can have the virus for years – even decades — before they experience symptoms and by that time, liver damage has often occurred.

 Baby boomers are most at risk.
 So much so, that recently, New York Governor Andrew Cuomo signed legislation that will require hospitals and health service providers to offer testing for the virus to all patients born between 1945 and 1965.
 The law took effect on January 1, 2014.

-Hepatitis C is transmitted through direct blood-to-blood contact.
+HCV is transmitted through direct blood-to-blood contact.
 It can be contracted and spread through blood transfusions (performed before 1992), unprotected sex, intravenous drug use with dirty or shared needles, body piercings and tattoos using non-sterile ink and needles, and sharing personal items such as toothbrushes, razors and nail clippers.
 It is not spread through exposure to sweat, urine or tears or close contact with an infected person who sneezes or coughs.